nko2005/booking-project/README.md

 ## Installation

 1. Clone the repository.
-2. Create a virtual environment by running the following command:
+2. In the repository directory, create a virtual environment by running the following command:
    ```bash
    python -m venv venv
    ```